 Improve your keywords for the Display Network

-Now that you're running a Display Network campaign, it's time to evaluate your keywords and improve the poor-performing ones.Think about your keyword performance in relation to your advertising goals so you can make changes based on getting the results you want.
+Now that you're running a Display Network campaign, it's time to evaluate your keywords and improve the poor-performing ones.Think about your keyword performance in relation to your advertising goals so you can make changes based on getting the results that you want.
 Whether you'd like to increase traffic to your website or increase conversions, such as sales, try some of the following tips to fine-tune your targeting.

-Let's say you're a glass artist and you sell blown-glass vases.
+Let's say that you're a glass artist and you sell blown-glass vases.
 You'd recently had a really productive couple of weeks, and created a bunch of new, one-of-a-kind works, and posted them for sale on your website.
 You'd like to get as many people as you can to visit your site and check out your masterpieces.

 Add more generic keywords

 Try adding more general keywords to your campaign if you'd like your ad to be eligible to appear on a large number of websites.
 If you own a retail shop, you might want to choose a general keyword like "vases" instead of a more specific keyword like "hand blown glass vases".
 Learn how to add, edit or remove keywords.

 New keywords that are unique terms, ideas or concepts can help improve traffic to your ad.
 For example, instead of using the keyword "vase", try adding the keywords "flower jar" or "pitcher ".
 These different, unique keywords can help you match your ad to additional pages on websites, which might help your ad appear more often.

 Increase your cost-per-click (CPC) bids for those keywords with high clickthrough rates to help your ads show more often on pages that drive traffic to your website.
 See how to adjust your keyword bids.

 Use keyword insertion